Life's Surges, raw and real

 Along with the depth and gravity of the seeds planted, my Life Surge experience has a pretty humorous twist.
 And as funny as it is, it starts with an embarrassing and mildly humiliating personal experience.

 Attending the conference alone was a huge undertaking.
 I wanted to feel good about myself for the event.
-My previous life being 24/7 horse-focused meant makeup and fashion were never a thing.
+My previous life, being 24/7 horse-focused, meant makeup and fashion were never a thing.
 However, my path has me out in the public more, with “regular” people.
-Therefore, I am relearning things regarding feeling good about my looks.
-Sizes have changed, and makeup is different than two decades ago.
-It's actually kind of fun, but it is a process, and I'm not quite “there” yet.

 As I sat in the crowd, taking in the sights with all these beautiful people around me, my insecurities started sneaking in.
 Gorgeous young girls all around me, bright shiny faces beaming as messages were shared.
-Older, coiffed women with perfected makeup in sleek matching outfits; needless to say, I was envious.
+Older, coiffed women with perfected makeup in sleek, matching outfits- needless to say, I was envious.

 The day brought lots of tears, revelations, and convictions.
 God had big, personal lessons for me that day.